rackerlabs/rackspace-how-to/content/cloud-load-balancers/cloud-load-balancers-faq.md

 see [the API documentation for creating a Cloud Load Balancer](https://developer.rackspace.com/docs/cloud-load-balancers/v1/developer-guide/#creating-a-load-balancer).

-#### Do Cloud Load Balancers support SSL Termination?
+#### Do Cloud Load Balancers support SSL termination?

-Secure Sockets Layer (SSL) Termination enables you to terminate your secure traffic at the load balancer with centralized certificate management.
+Secure Sockets Layer (SSL) termination enables you to terminate your secure traffic at the load balancer with centralized certificate management.
 This service has the following features: